 We emphasise that it is important to have not only an estimate of the relative abundance index in each year, but also of the uncertainty in the estimates.
-We used the same process as last year (Eveson et al. 2011) to calculate CVs for the indices, which takes into account uncertainty in the calibration factor estimate.
+We used the same process as in the last two years (Eveson et al. 2011, 2012) to calculate CVs for the indices, which takes into account uncertainty in the calibration factor estimate.
 Details can be found in Appendix B. Recall from above that there is still uncertainty in the observer effect estimates for the SpM model which is not currently being accounted for.